maticnetwork/whitepaper/README.md

 ### Infrastructure {#infrastructure}

 The Matic will act on the simple mantra - make it simple and seamless.
-For that, We will provide a new infrastructure around Matic Network including user-friendly wallets for individual users and merchants, payroll dashboard, payment SDKs and other open source tools.
+For that, We will provide new infrastructure around Matic Network including user-friendly wallets for individual users and merchants, payroll dashboard, payment SDKs and other open source tools.

 ### Dagger {#dagger}